Last Updated on February 21, 2024 by Rosemary

 What is an E-commerce data-driven strategy?

-E-commerce is a business model that lets firms and individuals buy and sell products or services over the internet.
+E-commerce is a business model that lets firms and individuals buy and sell products or services over the Internet.
 Data powers most business operations and serves as a source of valuable insights into shoppers’ behavior.

 It is a good idea to start a presentation by clarifying the e-commerce definition and types.
-Below you can see an example of an e-commerce types diagram, including B2B, B2C, C2B, C2C online shopping categories with a focus on the B2C type.
+Below you can see an example of an e-commerce types diagram, including B2B, B2C, C2B, and C2C online shopping categories with a focus on the B2C type.

 Illustrate market characteristics, demographics and competitors